MicrosoftDocs/dynamics365smb-docs/financials/design-details-central-concepts-of-the-planning-system.md

 ## Warnings
 The first column in the planning worksheet is for the warning fields.
 Any planning line created for an unusual situation will display a warning icon in this field, which the user can click for additional information.

 Supply on planning lines with warnings will normally not be modified according to planning parameters.
 Instead, the planning system only suggests a supply to cover the exact demand quantity.
 However, the system can be set up to respect certain planning parameters for planning lines with certain warnings.
-For more information, see the description of these options for the **($ B_99001017 Calculate Plan - Plan.
-Wksh. $)** batch job and the **($ B_699 Calculate Plan - Req.
-Wksh. $)** batch job respectively.
+For more information, see the description of these options for the **Calculate Plan - Plan.
+Wksh.** batch job and the **Calculate Plan - Req.
+Wksh.** batch job respectively.

 The warning information is shown in the **Untracked Planning Elements** window, which is also used to show order tracking links to non-order network entities.
 The following warning types exist: